From idea to a finished project

 auth · OAuth 2.0 · workflow · entity · files (S3) · pub/sub · audit log · notifications · localization · reports · registry · KLADR · …

-26 modules · 414 REST endpoints · nobody writes a line in this layer
+Dozens of modules · hundreds of REST methods · nobody writes a line in this layer

 libpq async · a single epoll event loop